Sandboxes

 Sandbox Configuration (sandbox.yml)

-Define sandboxes in YAML.
+Define sandboxes in YAML, one sandbox per folder.
 The best starting point is using this command to get four working examples you can adapt:

 git clone https://github.com/codio-content/sandboxes_examples.git .